Mayersteen/udacity-nd-blockchain-project3-dapp-for-supply-chain/project/README.md

 The following libraries and versions are used in this project:

 ## IPFS
+The InterPlanetary File-System provides the ability to host our web application in a fully decentralized way.

 ## General information
 - contract address in Rinkeby: